This guide provides you with the key steps to help you better understand the home buying process in South Australia.

 - Signing the contract of sale

-A deposit is the amount of money (percentage) that you need to pay the seller (vendor) to secure the purchase of your home.
+A deposit is the upfront amount of money that you need to pay the vendor to secure the purchase of your home.
+Deposits are often quoted as a percentage of the full price of home.

 How long it takes to save for a home deposit

-Other upfront costs when buying a home typically include:
+Typical up-front costs when buying a home include:

 - Lenders Mortgage Insurance